avocado-framework/avocado/docs/source/ReferenceGuide.rst

 Instrumented
 ------------

-Tests written in Python that use the Avocado API.
-To consider a file to contain an instrumented test, the Avocado test loader looks for an Avocado test class inside it.
+These are tests written in Python that use the Avocado test API.

+To be more precise, the Python file must contain a class derived from :mod:`avocado.test.Test`.
 This means that an executable written in Python is not always an instrumented test, but may work as a simple test.

+By the way, the term instrumented is used because the Avocado Python test classes allow you to get more features for your test, such as logging facilities and more sophisticated test APIs.

 Simple
 ------